-Back in 2016, JM Curley suffered a wintertime flood that left burgermongers adrift.
-The reason why: the jmC burger, a glorious half-pound order that almost overshadows the restaurant’s award-winning cocktail program.
-The Angus beef patty is burnished with cheddar, grilled onions, pickles and a homemade Russian dressing ("Pop’s Russian").
+jm Curley's glorious, half-pound burger is made from grass-fed beef, and then topped with cheddar, grilled onions, pickles and a homemade Russian dressing.
 Regulars tend to go all in, adding a fried egg, house-made slaw and, sometimes, an additional patty.

 The potent Shojonator™ takes its inspiration from the Wendy’s Baconator, though in a far smaller package (this is more slider than burger).
 The patty is topped with a pile of smoked bacon and kimcheese (that would be kimchi velveeta) and, in a nod to Shojo’s Asian menu, encased in a steamed bun.